-You may only apply for registration via the Mutual Recognition pathway within the field(s) in which you are currently registered, or the closest New Zealand equivalent field.
-See Appendix A for the current list of practice fields.
+If you're applying for CPEng for the first time, you may only apply for registration via the Mutual Recognition pathway within the field(s) in which you are currently registered, or the closest New Zealand equivalent field.
+See Appendix 2 for the current list of practice fields.